initjay/simpleTodo/README.md

 # Project 1 - *Tasks*

-**Tasks** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+**Tasks** is an android app that allows building a todo list and basic todo items, with management functionality including adding new items, editing an existing item, and deleting an existing item.

 Submitted by: **James Talavera**